davidmarble/pywin/README.md

 pyassoc [original] [all_users]`
 ```

-#### Default Effect
+With no arguments, `pyassoc` will register the .py extension
-The .py extension will be registered to run with `%pyhome%\pywin.bat`.
+to run with `%pyhome%\pywin.bat`.
+This change is made in the
-By default this change is made in the registry to HKEY_CURRENT_USER,
+registry to `HKEY_CURRENT_USER`, so that when .py files are invoked,
-overriding any system-wide setting.
+any machine-wide setting is overridden.

 Note that registry settings have no effect on launch .py files
 under MSYS/MINGW32.

 #### Parameters
 - **original** - restore .py registry settings to launch with `%pyhome%\python.exe`
-- **all_users** - if administrator, apply changes to HKEY_LOCAL_MACHINE and
+- **all_users** - if administrator, apply changes to `HKEY_LOCAL_MACHINE` and
-                  remove any HKEY_CURRENT_USER python keys.
+                  remove any `HKEY_CURRENT_USER` python keys.
                   Note that users can override this with their own
-                  HKEY_CURRENT_USER values.
+                  `HKEY_CURRENT_USER` values.

 #### %pyhome%
 The variable `%pyhome%` used by `pyassoc` is set in this manner:

-1. If the environment variable PYTHONHOME is set, use it.
+1. If the environment variable `PYTHONHOME` is set, use it.
-2. If the environment variable DEFAULTPYTHON is set, use it.
+2. If the environment variable `DEFAULTPYTHON` is set, use it.
    This is set when you call `pywin setdefault <version>`,
    but only lasts for the current session.
 3. The path the `pyassoc.bat` script is in.